bosley/sxs/pkg/runtime/fns/COMMANDS.md

 | key | symbol | no | Key to set (literal symbol name) |
 | value | any | yes | Value to store (evaluated, then converted to string) |

-**Returns:** `true` on success, ERROR on failure
+**Returns:** SYMBOL `true` on success, ERROR on failure

 **Note:** The key parameter is used as a literal symbol name for storage.
 It is not evaluated, so using context variables like `$key` would create a key literally named "$key" rather than using the dynamic value.
+To work with dynamic keys from context variables, use `core/kv/load` within iteration handlers.

 **Example:**